-Well after a complete failure I started my second attempt at making this illusive cheese.
-I purchased the unhomogenised milk, and warmed it to the appropriate temperature.
+Well after a complete failure I started my second attempt at making this illusive Homemade Camembert Cheese.
+I purchased the unhomogenised milk and warmed it to the appropriate temperature.
 I am pleased to see that it looks as it should, with the fat floating about on the surface.

 I then put a timer on to remind me to turn the pots every 15 minutes.
 The pots have little drainage holes which allow the whey to drain away, and the curds to settle down into the shape of the container.